Hyperspectral Smoke Segmentation via Mixture of Prototypes: Experiments

-\textbf{Component Contribution Analysis.} As evidenced in Table~\ref{tab:ablation}, band split and feature router demonstrate the most pronounced individual effects.
-Band split provides the fundamental foundation with +1.69\% $F_1$ improvement, establishing the importance of independent spectral processing.
-Feature router shows the largest single-component contribution (+1.58\% $F_1$ when added to band split), highlighting that adaptive spectral weighting is crucial for capturing the varying discriminability across different spectral bands.
+\textbf{Component Contribution Analysis.} As evidenced in Table~\ref{tab:ablation}, BS provides the fundamental foundation with +1.69\% $F_1$ improvement, establishing the importance of independent spectral processing.
+The F-Router shows the largest single-component contribution (+1.58\% $F_1$ when added to BS), highlighting that adaptive spectral weighting is crucial for capturing the varying discriminability across different spectral bands.
+The combination of PSR and F-Router (d) outperforms either alone (b or c), confirming that prototype learning and band weighting are complementary.
+The complete MoP (e) outperforms all partial configurations, validating the overall design.

-\textbf{Weighting Distribution.} The visualization in Figure~\ref{fig:band_weight} demonstrates the distribution of weighting across different spectral bands.
-Through model learning, we observe that different wavelengths exhibit varying discriminative capabilities.
-For this particular scene, some bands are primarily effective for smoke, while others excel at background discrimination.
-Certain bands show relatively weak discriminative power, and some bands focus on different aspects of the scene.
-For instance, the 942nm band shows heightened attention to the smoke-emitting column, indicating its specialized sensitivity to specific scene elements.
+\textbf{Weighting Distribution.} The visualization in Figure~\ref{fig:band_weight} demonstrates the distribution of weighting across different spectral bands: